 The GSN offers Master of Science in Nursing, Doctor of Nursing Practice and Doctor of Philosophy degrees.
-For the master's program, there is only one option available: Adult Gerontology Clinical Nurse Specialist.
-For the DNP, there are four options: Family Nurse Practitioner/Women's Health Nurse Practitioner, Nurse Anesthetist, Adult Gerontology Clinical Nurse Specialist and Psychiatric Mental Health Nurse Practitioner.
+For the MSN program, there is only one option available: Adult Gerontology Clinical Nurse Specialist.
+For the DNP, there are four options: Family Nurse Practitioner, Nurse Anesthetist, Adult Gerontology Clinical Nurse Specialist and Psychiatric Mental Health Nurse Practitioner

-The application deadline for the Master's and Doctor of Nursing Practice program is August 15 for all branches of service.
+- The application deadline for the Master's and Doctor of Nursing Practice programs is August 15 for all branches of service

-The application deadline for Ph.D. candidates is all year round with a fall admission.
+- The application deadline for all Ph.D. candidates is August 15 for May admission

 Uniformed personnel with a Bachelor of Science in Nursing may apply to the MSN and DNP programs.
 Acceptance is contingent upon approval of the sponsoring agency or service.
 In order to be accepted, applicants must be active-duty officers in the Army, Navy, Air Force or Public Health Service.